cantikapf/IR-study-companion/_chapters/012-modern-world-history/020-renaissance.md

 slug: rennaissance
 title: The Renaissance and the Reformation in Europe
 abstract: This chapter will cover the Renaissance and the Reformation in Europe
+simple_summary: "To understand why the world is the way it is today, we have to hop in a time machine.
+This chapter tells the story of how old kings, past wars, and ancient empires shaped the borders and the rules we use right now."
 ---

-The Renaissance was a period of cultural rebirth and intellectual advancement that originated in Italy during the 14th century.
+The **Renaissance** was a period of cultural rebirth and intellectual advancement that originated in Italy during the 14th century.
 Marking a departure from the medieval era, the Renaissance spanned approximately from 1330 to 1530, though the beginning and end dates are debated by historians.
 The era is considered the bridge between the Middle Ages and the early modern period.

 Geographically, the Renaissance began in the prosperous city-states of Italy, notably Florence, Venice and Rome.
 Italy's advantageous location as a Mediterranean trading hub, its heritage of Roman antiquity, and the presence of intellectuals and wealthy patrons such as the Medici family all contributed to turning the peninsula into the cradle of the Renaissance movement.
 From Italy, Renaissance values and ideas later spread across Europe in the 15th and 16th centuries.